RogueRaider/purple_toolbox/README.md

 * be able to effectively compare two loans
 * be able to model scenarios containing multiple loans

+When modeling multiple loans, I want to know these things
+* Cash flow on a per week/month/year,
+* cash flow is based on expenses, minimum repayments and income

 Stretch
 * Model implications of having offset account
 * Total interest cost over the life of the loan
 * Cost relative to sqr meterage

 ### Strategies